Skip to Main Content

 • MSVU has an International Education Centre to assist international students who may be adjusting to the expectations and conventions of the Canadian education system.
 It's important that you seek out help early in the process so you do not get behind or become overwhelmed.

 • You don't have to do this alone!
 There are many places on campus to reach out for help if you are struggling with research or citation.
-Check out our 'Where Can I Get Help' link in the menu to the left to get more information about resources available to you, or visit the Mount Library page for more information on research and citation!
+Check out our 'Where Can I Get Help' link in the menu to the left to get more information about resources available to you, or visit the MSVU Library page for more information on research and citation!

 Source and image credits: